-Since the assignment of pairs whose distance is aimed to be minimized is random, the optimization will face many conflicting criteria while transforming the multidimensional hyperplane of the synthetic random distribution.
+Since the assignment of pairs is random, the optimization will face many conflicting criteria while transforming the multidimensional hyperplane of the synthetic random distribution.
 Given the low computational complexity of the loss itself and a simple neural network architecture, the cost of a non-optimal order of $\pi$ will not affect the optimization process and will offer the benefit of non-ideal sample overlap, which is crucial for privacy preservation in synthetic data.
 The number of samples in the $\pi$ subset is set according to the number of samples in a given class in the real-world dataset and a synthetic one, selecting the minimum of those two values.

 The examples of distribution matching for a simple planar classification case are shown in Figure \ref{fig:make-clf}.

 The Figure shows the results of optimization after 500 epochs for $\mathcal{L}_{RAE}$ (center), and a loss function that combines the Wasserstein Distance $WD$ and feature covariance $Cov$ in a $\mathcal{L}_{WC}$ (right).